Due to COVID-19, HCA’s lobby is closed until further notice. Learn more about your virtual customer service options.

 Your employer will determine if you are eligible for PEBB benefits based on your specific employment circumstances, and whether you qualify for the employer contribution (see WAC 182-12-114 and 182-12-131).
 If you disagree with the determination, see File an appeal.

 You are eligible for PEBB benefits upon employment if your employer anticipates you will work an average of at least 80 hours per month and for at least eight hours in each month for more than six consecutive months.

 You may also “stack” or combine hours worked in more than one position to establish and maintain eligibility as long as the work is within one state agency where you do one of the following:

 - Work two or more positions at the same time (concurrent stacking).

 - Move from one position to another (consecutive stacking).

 - Combine hours from a seasonal position to hours from a nonseasonal position or job.

 You must notify your employer if you believe you are eligible for benefits based on stacking.
 See WAC 182-12-114(1)(c).

-If your employer doesn’t anticipate that this will happen, then you are eligible for PEBB benefits at the beginning of the second consecutive quarter or semester of employment, if you are anticipated to work (or has actually worked) half-time or more.
+If your employer doesn’t anticipate that this will happen, then you are eligible for PEBB benefits at the beginning of the second consecutive quarter or semester of employment, if you are anticipated to work (or have actually worked) half-time or more.
 Spring and fall are considered consecutive quarters/semesters when first establishing eligibility for faculty that work less than half-time during the summer quarter/semester.

-If you receive additional workload after the beginning of the anticipated work period (quarter, semester, or instructional year), and anticipated to work (or have actually worked half-time or more) making your workload meet the eligibility criteria above, you become eligible when the revision is made.
+If you receive additional workload after the beginning of the anticipated work period (quarter, semester, or instructional year), and are anticipated to work (or have actually worked half-time or more) making your workload meet the eligibility criteria above, you become eligible when the revision is made.